 Honolulu, Hawaii Travel Tips

-Great Time of Year to Visit - December through April is peak whale-watching season.
+Best Time to Visit - December through April is peak whale-watching season.

 Auntie Pasto's Authentic Italian cuisine is served for lunch and dinner at Auntie Pasto's.
 Savor all your favorites, including chicken parmesan, puttanesca pasta, and shrimp scampi.
 Plus, you'll discover a fine line-up of salads and pizza.